 Currently, a consortium of different stakeholders including the Institute for Sustainable Futures and a number of Councils, Networks and retailers are funded by the Australian Renewable Energy Agency (ARENA) to investigate the opportunities of peer-to-peer electricity usage and trial testing options to inform the development of alternative charging methods for local energy projects and potential changes to electricity market rules.
+Additionally, a rule-change has been submitted by the City of Sydney, the Property Council and the Total Environment Centre to help clarify the value of local energy generation and thus what the credit on a consumers bill should be if such a business model were to be enabled (Local Generation Network Credit Rule Change).

-Additionally, a rule-change has been submitted by the City of Sydney, the Property Council and the Total Environment Centre to help clarify the value of local energy generation and thus what the credit on a consumers bill should be if such a mechanism were to be enabled (Local Generation Network Credit Rule Change).
-However, state governments can also put in place legislation to compel networks or retailers to credit certain eligible customers who participate in a solar gardens scheme at a certain rate.
+State governments can also put in place legislation to compel networks or retailers to credit certain eligible customers who participate in a solar gardens scheme at a certain rate.
 One option would be that customers who cannot put solar on their own roof could be eligible for full-retail electricity rate, while those customers who can put solar on their roof, would be credited at a lower rate, thereby increasing equity of access.
+There may be an opportunity to look at how these types of support could be aligned with low-income rebates for electricity costs such as the Family Energy Rebate' (FER) and 'Low-income Household Rebate' (LIHR).

-2.2.1 Tax Breaks for community owned renewable projects
+2.2.1 Tax Breaks